 We collect data to enable us to provide direct care services to you where you request this.
 The precise details held will depend on the services you are receiving from Public Health or an organisation commissioned to provide services on our behalf.
 The specific details collected will be explained when you start the relevant service.
 The standard identifiers used are: NHS number, Name, Date of Birth and Postcode.

 We also receive some data, containing identifiers, to enable us to carry out Public Health functions that are not related to direct care.
-Some of these data are provided to us under specific data access agreements and an example of this is provided below in the section about access to NHS Digital Civil Registration Data (covering data about births and deaths in our area).
+Some of these data are provided to us under specific data access agreements and an example of this is provided below in the section about access to NHS England Civil Registration Data (covering data about births and deaths in our area).

 Information that relates to an identifiable living individual is called personal data.
 This could be one piece of data, e.g. a person’s name or a collection of data, such as name, address and date of birth.

 This information is collected in one of two ways.
 It may be provided to us directly by a member of the public when they sign up to use a service we are providing.
 In some cases it may be shared with us by another organisation due to us having a role in a service they are providing, or as part of providing local data analysis to support decisions related to Public Health functions like the commissioning of services or improving and protecting the public’s health.
-This will include organisations such as national and local NHS bodies, the Office for National Statistics, NHS Digital, other local authorities and schools.
+This will include organisations such as national and local NHS bodies, the Office for National Statistics, NHS England, other local authorities and schools.

 Some services we commission will ask for, or receive from the NHS, your NHS number.
 This is so that the NHS and the commissioned service are using the same number to identify you whilst providing your service.
 By using the same number the NHS and commissioned service can work together more closely to improve your care and support.
 If you wish to opt-out from the use of your NHS Number for these purposes, please talk with your practitioner.